carjavi/raspberry-pi-guide/README.md

 Restart your Pi for the changes to take effect.
 You have successfully set up static IP on Raspberry Pi.

+### Going back to non static IP
+How?
+Simply edit the network connection in question again.
+This time, change the IPv4 configuration to 'automatic' and save your changes.
+And that's it.
+You don't have to provide IP address, gateway IP etc anymore

 <br>